tjrankin572/Missions-For-More/README.md

 The missionary couple has since moved on from Dare For More, so the website is no longer in use.

 The couple started their own ministry that focues on serving widows and orphans.
-We carried over the design from missionsformore.com to <a>oneson.org</a> which utilizes Wordpress and Themify.
+We carried over the design from missionsformore.com to <a href="https://oneson.org/">OneSon.org</a> which utilizes Wordpress and Themify.